CumulusNetworks/docs/content/cumulus-linux/Layer-3/Address-Resolution-Protocol-ARP.md

 - `arp_ignore`
 - `arp_notify`

-These parameters are described in the [Linux documentation](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt), but snippets for each parameter description are included in the table below and are highlighted in *italics*.
+These parameters are described in the {{<exlink url="https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt" text="Linux documentation">}}, but snippets for each parameter description are included in the table below and are highlighted in *italics*.

 In a standard Debian installation, all of these ARP parameters are set to *0*, leaving the router as wide open and unrestricted as possible.
 These settings are based on the assertion made long ago that Linux IP addresses are a property of the device, not a property of an individual interface.
 Therefore, an ARP request or reply could be sent on one interface containing an address residing on a different interface.
 While this unrestricted behavior makes sense for a server, it is not the normal behavior of a router.
 Routers expect the MAC/IP address mappings supplied by ARP to match the physical topology, with the IP addresses matching the interfaces on which they reside.
 With these tunable ARP parameters, Cumulus Linux is able to specify the behavior to match the expectations of a router.